BTC415/Web-Scraping-Extension/README.md

 ## Privacy

 No data leaves your browser.
 Ever.
-NextScraper does not collect any analytics and the [source code is openly available on Github](https://github.com/peterrauscher/NextScraper).
+This extension does not collect any analytics and the [source code is openly available on Github](https://github.com/BTC415/Web-Scraping-Extension).
 Feel free to build it yourself with the instructions below for your peace of mind.

 Read the full [Privacy Policy](/PrivacyPolicy.md) here.